-When there is the perfect place for a weekend getaway than it is Amsterdam.
-You get the full package, historical sites, funny places, busy streets, impressive art scene and of course good food.
+When there is the perfect place for a weekend getaway then it is Amsterdam.
+You get the full package: historical sites, funny places, busy streets, impressive art scene and of course good food.
 The Dutch capital has so much to offer, you only need to pick.

 Be prepared to make the most of your short time in Amsterdam and enjoy the highlights of the city.